 How to Rip Copy-protected DVDs to Facebook

-If you want a smoother and faster way to upload your DVD clips to Facebook, DVDFab DVD Ripper a straightforward option to finish in one workflow.
+If you want a smoother and faster way to upload your DVD clips to Facebook, DVDFab DVD Ripper is a straightforward option to finish in one workflow.
 It can rip copy-protected DVDs, convert them to Facebook-compatible formats, and even enhance the video quality.

 Features